Rahul-0001614/basic-Data-analysis-project/README.md

          5. after that again combine the new dataset and give a third dataset.
          6. we removed outliers in our data set using an IQR method and also visualization boxplot.
          7. we check skewness in a dataset and show it in the histogram.
-         8. we checked correlation, covariance, and visualization in sns. heatmap.
+         8. we checked correlation, covariance, and visualization in SNS.
+Heatmap.

-         all the basic steps are performed in vs code by using pandas and numpy libraries.
+         All the basic steps are performed in vs code by using pandas and Numpy libraries.

 conclusion:-

-         we have performed and applied data-wrangling techniques and removed unnecessary data in dataset.
+         We have performed and applied data-wrangling techniques and removed unnecessary data in the dataset.
-         I am also learning how to collect data, process data and
+         I am also learning how to collect data, process data, visualize data also find useful information in datasets.